 - Overall treatment cost or expected cost-effectiveness.
 This is an important factor because completing full treatment is a necessary part of insuring a procedure's expected success (especially root canal).

-C) Success-rate factors you have some control over.
+C) Success-rate issues you have some control over.

 Research suggests that the following factors can influence treatment outcome.
-To some extent, you have some amount of control over them.
+And, to some extent, you have some amount of control over them.

 Clearly, providing a tooth's treatment in some cases is more difficult than in others.
 And with difficult cases, the knowledge and abilities of the clinician can greatly affect the outcome of the work that's been performed.